Concussions and Head Injury Evaluations

 Are Head Injuries Common From Accidents?

-Depending on the nature of the head injury, treatment varies.
+Depending on the nature of the accident, head injury treatment varies.
 In severe accidents where blunt force trauma is evident, emergency treatment (imaging such as MRIs, CT Scans plus neurological evaluations and treatment) will be done.
-Treatment protocols to help evaluate and diagnose head injuries, including concussions, rely on evidence-based medical standards.
+Traumatic brain injury treatment protocols to help evaluate and diagnose head injuries, including concussions, rely on evidence-based medical standards.
 For minor head trauma, reducing bright light, screen exposure, and activities that may be prone to additional injuries may be recommended.
 In addition, general pain management and neuro-cognitive therapy may also be recommended for treatment.